-Lincoln University is a public, state school in an small town setting in Jefferson City, Missouri.
-Lincoln University was founded in 1866 and now enrolls around 2,012 students a year, including 1,892 undergrads.
+Lincoln University is a public, state school in the small town setting of Jefferson City, Missouri.
+Lincoln University was founded in 1866 and presently has around 2,012 students per year year, which includes 1,892 undergrads.
+Lincoln University ensures on-campus housing for up to 1,033 students.
+Most students live in off campus housing, and 75% of students spend their weekends on campus.

 |Overall Acceptance Rate||61%|